How to Calculate Tax Brackets & Effective Rates

 There are seven tax brackets in the United States.
 The brackets include a specific income range that varies, depending on filing status (single, married filing jointly, etc.).
-Each bracket has a slightly different tax rate.
+Each IRS tax bracket has a slightly different tax rate.
 As you move up the brackets, the percentage of tax increases.
-An individual who made over $415,050 as a single filer in 2016 had to pay 39.6 percent in taxes that year.
-Those who made under $9,276 as a single filer only had to pay 10 percent.
-You can find the income tax brackets for the past several years here.
+An individual who made over $216,000 as a single filer in 2022 has to pay 35 percent in taxes that year.
+Those who made under $10,275 as a single filer only have to pay 10 percent.

 To keep tax brackets in check, the IRS adjusts over 40 tax provisions every year to account for inflation.
 This prevents someone from being pushed into a higher tax bracket if his or her income has not really changed compared to the cost of living.

-Keep in mind that tax brackets depend on taxable income.
+Keep in mind that IRS tax brackets depend on taxable income.
 Your taxable income usually is not the amount of your yearly take-home pay because you have to adjust for deductions and tax credits.
-Figuring out this number can be tricky for some taxpayers.
-You can estimate which bracket you would fall into by using our tax calculator.
+Figuring out this numbe r can be tricky for some taxpayers.
+You can estimate which bracket you would fall into by using our tax bracket calculator.

-While rates are bracketed the increase only applies to dollars earned within that particular bracket.
-So for a practical example let's see what this means for Joe Schmoe individual filer making $36,000 annually:
+While rates are bracketed the increase only applies to dollars earned within that particular tax bracket.
+So for a practical example let's see what this means for Joe Schmoe individual filer making $41,775 annually:

 What this helps to illustrate is how two filers in the same tax bracket can have different rates and why it can be so difficult for people to understand what bracket and rate they are paying.

-Our software, as always, will do this calculation for users but we still felt it was import to provide you with a general understanding of tax brackets work and how to calculate your effective rate.
+Our online tax preparation, as always, will do this calculation for users but we still felt it was import to provide you with a general understanding of tax brackets work and how to calculate your effective rate.